 The supermarket shelves are lined with matzo, and butchers are stocking up on brisket, which can only mean one thing: Passover is right around the corner.

-This year, the holiday of Passover — Pesach in Hebrew — begins Monday night, April 10.
+This year, the holiday of Passover — Pesach in Hebrew — begins Friday night, March 30.
 The celebration of the exodus of the Israelites from Egypt lasts a week (some Jews celebrate for eight days, while others celebrate for seven), and is notable for the things you aren't allowed to eat (including leavened bread).
-In fact, there seem to be a lot of rules around this holiday and, if you just started dating a new Jewish boy or find yourself hosting one of the nights, the holiday can seem intimidating and daunting.
+In fact, there are a lot of rules around this holiday and, if you just started dating a new Jewish boy or find yourself hosting one of the nights, the holiday can seem intimidating and daunting.